 Unused, high-capacity fiber will be available to the region’s last mile providers to expand or enhance service to households and businesses, as well as to government agencies or carriers seeking local or long haul transport.

-NTIA : “Digital 395 work under way in City of Bishop”Read More
+: “Digital 395 breaks ground in Inyokern”Read More